nicolamassarenti/nicolamassarenti.com/content/blog/create-a-website-for-free-github-google-domains/index.md

 ## Technologies

-If you're like me and if you're not a front-end/full-stack developer you'll be overwhelmed by the options.
+If you're like me and not a front-end/full-stack developer you'll be overwhelmed by the options.
 To name a few, you'll have to choose among:

 * Spend time and learn a new technology